dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T201: Society has a duty to protect unborn rights.
+### T201: Society has a duty to protect the inherent rights of unborn children.

 |Support|
 |---|